 Eye and vision problems

 The eye is very complex and injury or disease can easily damage your eye beyond repair.
-It’s important to know what symptoms can indicate a threat to your vision and what to do if your eye is injured.
+It’s important to know what symptoms can indicate a threat to your vision.

 If you or a family member has lost vision (can’t see) in one or both eyes, see your doctor as soon as possible.